 Create Make Learn started as a unique week-long professional learning experience for educators designed by Lucie deLaBruere in 2012.
 It has since grown into a connected community of educators, makers, and artists passionate about hands-on minds-on learning through creating and making.
-Join us for our summer institute or invite Lucie and her mobile maker studio (EMMA) to your school.
+Join us for our summer institute or invite Lucie and her maker tools to your school.
 You’ll soon be connected to a wealth of resources, including fellow educators who will continue to inspire as you design amazing learning opportunities for your students.

 Lucie is an ambassador for creativity and innovation in our schools.
 Her passion for learning through creating and making lead to the design of the first Create Make Learn Summer Institute in 2012.
 She has built a community of creative team of educators who are equally committed to providing opportunities for more hands-on, minds-on learning for our students.